FTIR Analysis or Infrared Spectroscopy Capabilities

 - In transmission mode, area of analysis is about 1mm x 1mm.
 Liquid layer thickness may be from sub-micrometer to a few millimeters.
 Sample material may be dispersed on KBr pellets.
 The sample lateral dimensions may be at least 12in x 12in.

-- Using the Specac Golden Gate ATR, the area analyzed is about 0.6 mm x 0.6mm.
+- Using the Specac Golden Gate MKII Diamond single-reflection ATR with KRS-5 lenses, the area analyzed is about 0.6 mm x 0.6mm.
 The thickness may be from sub-micrometer to a few millimeters.
 The width of a sample must be less than 108 mm or about 4¼ inches.
-The window is a rugged type IIa diamond.
+The window is a rugged type IIIa diamond.
 Pressure is applied on the sample at a uniform setting of 80lbs. by a sapphire anvil.
 This will deform many samples and may make the analysis destructive.

 - Using the Pike Technologies Veemax II variable angle specular reflectance accessory, the sample may be many centimeters thick.
 The surface should be flat and relatively smooth.
 Sample widths must be less than 196mm or about 7¾ inches.
 This accessory is especially useful for thin coatings on metal surfaces, polymer films on semiconductor wafer surfaces, or thin films on glass slides where a high sensitivity to a thin layer is required.
 Variable angle specular reflectance allows the depth of analysis to be varied and can be useful for looking deeper into a surface than ATR FTIR does.
 This technique can be useful for measuring organic film thicknesses as well.